 However, if the end date falls on a Saturday, Sunday or bank holiday, the calendar month ends on the next working day.

-An organisation receives a request on 24 November.
-The time limit starts from the next day, 25 November.
+An organisation receives a request on 25 November.
+The time limit starts from the same day.
 The corresponding calendar date is 25 December, but 25 December and 26 December are bank holidays.
 So the organisation would therefore have until the next working day, 27 December if that was a week day.

 Also, if the corresponding calendar date does not exist because the following month has fewer days, it is the last day of the month.

-An organisation receives a request on 30th March.
-The time limit starts from the next day, 31st March.
+An organisation receives a request on 31st March.
+The time limit starts from the same day.
 As there is no equivalent date in April, the organisation has until 30th April to comply with the request.

 However, if 30th April falls on a weekend, or is a public holiday, the calendar month ends the next working day.